mehmetalici/udacity-data-structures/README.md

 *: sys.sizeof() was used to determine the sizes.
 This function does not determine the size of the data types that hold the messages, like in C, but instead the objects that hold additional overhead.

+### Space Complexity
+Since there is one node for each individual character in the Huffmann Tree, the space complexity is O(n).

 ## Problem 4: Active Directory
 This problem was solved through recursion because a group can consist of group(s).
 There are two subsequent base cases in the function.
 First one checks if the user is in the current group.
 Subsequent base case checks if there are no subgroups in the current group.
 As long as the base cases are not reached, we do a linear search for subgroups and recur for each of them.

 The time complexity of the solution is O(n+m) = O(n), with n, m being the total number of users and groups, respectively.

+### Space Complexity
+Since the groups and users are traversed without allocating a memory block, for example, by creating an extra array, and a variable of Boolean type is returned regardless of the input size, the algorithm takes constant space.
+Therefore, the space complexity is O(1).

 ## Problem 5: Blockchain
 The Blockchain is implemented by a Blockchain class with its internal "chain" structure represented by a List.
 Adding a Block to the list is, therefore, O(1).
 Furthermore, a hash function is implemented that hashes whole the object.

+### Space Complexity
+Since every block is hashed and then stored in a List, the space complexity is O(n).

 ## Problem 6: Union & Intersection
 Union and intersection operations for linked lists are realized by converting them to sets, which is O(n).
 Furthermore, the intersection and union operations are performed on the sets.
 The resulting set is converted back to a linkedlist before returning.

 Converting from sets to LinkedLists, and vica versa, is O(n).
 Moreover, Python provides | operator for union and & for intersection on sets, with time complexities O(n+m) and O(min(m, n)), respectively.
 Therefore the overall time complexity is O(n) for both operations.

+### Space Complexity
+First, a LinkedList is created out of the input list.
+Then, in a similar fashion, a set is created out of the LinkedList to perform union and intersection operations.
+All creations take O(n) space, and therefore, the overall space complexity is O(n).